Water Not Coming Out of Shower Head Properly (Causes and Fixes)

 Shower Head Not Compatible With Shower Arm

-Compatibility might be the problem if you recently got a new shower head, and it started leaking where the shower head is connected with the shower arm coming out of the tub wall.
+Compatibility might be the problem if you recently got a new shower head and it started leaking where the shower head is connected with the shower arm.

-While there are standard thread sizes for shower heads, old homes may not adhere to that standard.
-If you found yourself forcing your shower head onto the arm, it could be that the threads on your shower head is not compatible with the threads on your shower arm.
+While there are standard thread sizes for shower heads, an older model of showerhead may not adhere to that standard.
+If you found yourself forcing your new showerhead onto the arm, it could be that the threads on your shower head are not compatible with the threads on your shower arm.

 Shower Head Design